print-hi/rit-docs/mkdocs/docs/Health State 3/trans_probs.md

 put into a transition rate matrix, which can be transformed a transition probabilty matrix by taking the matrix exponential.

+!!! note
+    The transition probability matrices are deterministic for each individual with the Static and Trend models, but stochastic with the Frailty model.

 This process is executed by the function 'get_trans_probs'.

+---

 ### `get_trans_probs`: